Sachin-Bhat/langchain-nmret/README.md

 *   Configurable multi-step reasoning loop.
 *   Flexible memory update strategies (e.g., update neural memory per step or only at the end).
 *   Built on LangChain core interfaces (`BaseRetriever`, `BaseLanguageModel`, `Embeddings`, `VectorStore`).
+*   Includes metadata sanitization for compatibility with vector stores like ChromaDB.
+*   Robust handling of potential non-Document objects returned by vector stores.

 ## Installation